benitoss/ColorLight_FPGA_boards/README.md

 3)  In the folder    --> C:\Users\your_user\.icestudio\apio
 Overwrite profile.json file of [profile.zip](https://raw.githubusercontent.com/benitoss/ColorLight_FPGA_boards/Icestudio_update_boards/profile.zip) file
 4)   In the folder   --> C:\Users\your_user\.icestudio\venv\Lib\site-packages\apio\resources
-Overwrite programmers.json y boards.json  files of  resources.zip [resources.zip] (https://raw.githubusercontent.com/benitoss/ColorLight_FPGA_boards/Icestudio_update_boards/resources.zip) file
+Overwrite programmers.json y boards.json  files of [resources.zip](https://raw.githubusercontent.com/benitoss/ColorLight_FPGA_boards/Icestudio_update_boards/resources.zip) file
 5)  In the folder  --> C:\Users\your_user\.icestudio\venv\Lib\site-packages\apio
 Overwrite util.py file of [util.zip](https://raw.githubusercontent.com/benitoss/ColorLight_FPGA_boards/Icestudio_update_boards/util.zip) file

-##JTAG Programmers
+# JTAG Programmers

 Because the Colorlight 5A-75B and 5A-75E not include a JTAG programmer, you will need an external JTAG programmer In case of Colorlight i5 or ICeSugar Pro use a STM32 based programmer that is too slow (It spends more than 1 minute), so it is recomended to use an external JTAG programmer too